Target Leverage Points

 Identifying key leverage points will help you effectively tackle complex and interconnected value chain sustainability issues.

-Collaborate to understand the potential root causes of issues
+Collaborate to understand root causes

 Resources